sharetribe/flex-sdk-js/docs/calling-the-api.md

 ## API documentation

-Please see the [API documentation (TODO Add link)], for more information about the available endpoint and the parameters that the endpoints expect and the response format.
+Please see the [API documentation (TODO Add link)], for more information about the available endpoints, parameters and the response format.